This article was updated August 10, 2023.

 When Do You Need a SOC 3 Report?

-The use and distribution of a SOC 3 report isn’t usually restricted.
+The use and distribution of a SOC 3 report isn’t restricted.
 Service organizations often obtain a SOC 3 report because it doesn’t have restricted distribution and can be posted on the organization’s website.

 What Is the Difference Between Type 1 and Type 2 SOC Reports?

-In addition, there are two types of SOC 1 and SOC 2 reports referred to as Type 1 or Type 2.
+There are two types of SOC 1 and SOC 2 reports referred to as Type 1 or Type 2.

 What Is a SOC 1, Type 1 Report?